-Anne Brawer Schwartz has exhibited her oil and mixed media paintings in numerous group shows throughout Los Angeles County.
+Anne Brawer Schwartz is a Los Angeles based Artist.
 Her paintings are in collections world wide.
-Giclee prints are available online at Neiman Marcus, Horchow, and other fine retail stores.
 Anne frequently works with art consultants and interior designers on commissions and sales.
-Paintings have been placed in businesses, hotels, private homes as well as interior design firms.
+Paintings have been placed in businesses, hotels, private homes and interior design firms.
 Her paintings have been featured on numerous TV shows and motion pictures.
-She has taken workshops at Brentwood Art Center and Kline Academy of Art in Los Angeles.
 Anne earned her Bachelor of Science in Graphic Design from the University of Oregon, and she also attended the Gemological Institute of America.
 Anne's twenty five year career as a successful jewelry designer informs her fine art painting.

 Crystal Auras features an amalgam of terrestrial and otherworldly qualities.
 These mixed media paintings are created with countless layers of potent earth-tones that permeate the sculpted surfaces.
 A primordial energy exudes from within the core of each painting.
 The work feels as if it has been spawned from a prehistoric cave wall, a stratum of a familiar or distant terrain, or the glistening interior of a geode.
 In my experience as a jewelry designer working with gemstones, I am adept at the manipulation of light.
 This allows me to enhance the natural energy inherent in the chosen pigment and invigorate the intricate geography of the surface.